DPCobb/URL-Shortener/readme.md

 * GET - /api/v1/urls - retrieves the last created short url

 ## POST Requests
-To shorten a url make a POST to /api/v1/urls and send a JSON request with the URL you want to shorten.
+To shorten a url make a POST request to /api/v1/urls and send a JSON request with the URL you want to shorten.
 Example:
 ```
 {